Funlightingsystems/board/docs/configuration-software.md

 "
 git clone http://github.com/funlightingsystems/board.git
 "
-from the directory immediatly outside of the directory called board.
+from the directory directly outside of the directory called board.

-Thanks for reading this mouthful of stuff!